triton-inference-server/server/docs/user_guide/perf_analyzer.md

 Perf Analyzer can collect [server-side metrics](metrics.md#gpu-metrics), such as GPU utilization and GPU power usage.
-To enable the collection of these metrics, use the `--collect metrics` CLI option.
+To enable the collection of these metrics, use the `--collect-metrics` CLI option.

 Perf Analyzer defaults to access the metrics endpoint at `localhost:8002/metrics`.
 If the metrics are accessible at a different url, use